SteffiPGalway/weatherapp/README.md

 ```
 export API_KEY = ''
 ```
-Or
+Or create an .env file with your API Key:

 ```
-create an .env file with your API key, install python-dotenv, import load_dotenv from dotenv
+touch .env
 ```

 Run the flask app: